Graped-OHOL/YumHack/README.md

 1. Make sure the game is fully updated in Steam.
 2. Run the game from Steam once to ensure the Steam login details are properly set up.
 3. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
-For Windows, this is YumLife_windows.exe.
+For Windows, this is YumHack.exe.
 4. Install the mod into the OHOL/AHAP installation folder (Steam users: right click game > Manage > Browse local files)
 5. Run the mod from the OHOL/AHAP installation folder.